jpc-hpe/my_nvim_config/README.md

 This plugins is responsible for multiple things.
 So far, I have only reconfigured the time that the disappearing messages remain on screen, as the default value was too small for my taste

-## Misc infos
+## Miscellaneous information

-No change in the environment, just some infos I gathered:
+No change in the environment, just some info I gathered:

 ### Distraction free modes